StefanRichterHuber/MailSenderService/README.md

 #### Inline PGP (recommended)

 Inline PGP is the most compatible format (tested with [Mailvelope Browser Extension](https://mailvelope.com), Thunderbird and K9 Mail).
-It is however, less convenient, since they only work with detached encrypted attachments, which need to be seperatly decrypted. and do not support protected headers.
+It is however, less convenient, since they only work with detached encrypted attachments, which need to be seperatly decrypted.
+File names of the attachments are still visible in the email (with an addced `.asc` extension).
+Moreover does not support protected headers.
 Signed-only messages are not available in inline PGP mode.
-Moreover file names of the attachments are still visible in the email (with an addced `.asc` extension).

 #### Multipart PGP